-- Dojo displays in all classrooms, which will reference the class discussions about our school rules in a way which is meaningful to the children. - Dojos will be awarded one at a time (except for an agreed 'Double Dojo' focus) and will be awarded equally by all staff (this will be checked by SLT members at weekly Celebration Assemblies). - Staff will make children clear about what they can do to earn Dojos. - The termly reward ensures that children who make the right choices all the time are always rewarded. - 'WOW' displays in all classrooms to celebrate the children who go 'above and beyond' and raise the expectations for all children to do so. - Where the refocusing script is applied, children will receive a coloured card linked to the stage which they have reached. - All staff will use the script described above for refocusing children's behaviour - All staff will know, and regularly reiterate, the school rules.

-As an additional measure to ensure consistency, behaviour incidents will be briefly discussed in TA, staff and SLT meetings to ensure all staff would have managed the situation in a similar way.
+- Dojo accounts which will reference the class discussions about our school rules in a way which is meaningful to the children. - Dojos will be awarded one at a time and will be awarded equally by all staff - Staff will make children clear about what they can do to earn Dojos. - The termly reward ensures that children who make the right choices all the time are always rewarded. - 'WOW' displays in all classrooms to celebrate the children who go 'above and beyond' and raise the expectations for all children to do so. - All staff will use the script described above for refocusing children's behaviour - All staff will know, and regularly reiterate, the school rules. - As an additional measure to ensure consistency, behaviour incidents will be briefly discussed in TA, staff and SLT meetings to ensure all staff would have managed the situation in a similar way.